High School for Gifted Students, Hanoi National University of Education: MCCM

 School music club where students who passionated about music can rehearsed and share their joy of music.
 The club usually participated in school performances, as well as having its own music events.

 ECLUB

 With slogan "English Can Lead U Beyond", ECLUB is the one and only English Club for students of CSP.
 The club has two main events around the year: Fight the Krampus, Activate your Energy.

 CDT

 The abbreviation for "CSP Dance Team".

 Movies for Relief

 A charity organization.
 One of the biggest clubs of school.
 Their annual activities are Spring Melody, Red Carpet and more.

 CSF

-CSF is the abbreviation for "CSP Sporting Federation", the first sport organization in the school history.
-Founded in 2013, CSF focuses on promoting three main sports which are soccer, basketball and badminton, holding both intramural and interscholastic competition for each sport.
+CSF is the abbreviation for "CSP Sporting Federation", the first sports organization in the school history.
+Founded in 2013, CSF focuses on promoting three main sports, which are soccer, table tennis and badminton, holding both intramural and interscholastic competition for each sport.
 The winning teams will represent the school in the city tournaments.